gazamcnulty/PP2-Star-Trek-Quiz/README.md

 I have placed media queries to compensate for small screens and large monitors up to 4k resolution.
 I have tested across all of these and found no issues with presentation or function of the website.
 I am satisfied with the testing of the responsiveness.
 ![Image](assets/documents/readme-screens/screens2.JPG)

+## Answers Quick Reference
+*In the event anyone wants a quick reference of the correct answers, for testing purposes in observing the various end game rankings , which are dependent on score*
+question: "What is the name of Data's cat?",
+answer: Spot

+question: "What is Picard's favourite beverage?", answer : Earl grey tea

+question: "What is the name of the Klingon sword?",
+answer: Bat'leth

+question: "What starship technology is used by Klingons and Romulans, but not by Starfleet?",
+answer: Cloaking invisibility

+question: "What game did the bridge officers of the Enterprise-D play on a regular basis?",
+answer: Poker

+question: "Who was the original transporter chief on the Enterprise-D?",
+answer: Miles O'Brien

+question: "What ship did Picard command, prior to the Enterprise?", answer :The Stargazer

+question: "What killed all the people on Data's home Omicron Theta?",
+answer: Crystalline Entity

+question: "Where in space did  Locutus of borg battle against Starfleet?",
+answers: Wolf-359

+question: "What was the name of the anti-Cardassian terrorist group?",
+answer: The Maquis

 ## Known bugs and issues
 - ovelap elements